 - You may forget where you put it or forget the combination to your safe

 - You may forget you even hid it in the first place

 - It may get damaged or disintegrate over the years

 In other words, there’s nothing to freak out about.
-But to help squash those fears and help you understand how CDIC Deposit Insurance works, here are 3 things you need to know.
+But to help squash those fears and help you understand how CDIC Deposit Insurance works, here are some key things you need to know.

 1. Why CDIC Was Created